 The therapist engages in approximately four sessions with the client.
 The first of which is an assessment and discusses the client’s use, and the extent of the client’s level of comfort.

-The therapist does not, however, push them, which can put the client on the defensive, immediately negating the opportunity for openness and counter-productive to getting therapeutic work done, especially given this modality is done in only a few sessions.
-It can elicit a defensive response and immediately close the client off from the therapist rendering this short form of the therapy immediately ineffective.
+The therapist does not, however, push them.
+This can put the client on the defensive, immediately negating the opportunity for openness and becomes counter-productive to getting therapeutic work done, especially given this modality is done in only a few sessions.
+It can elicit a defensive response and immediately close the client off from the therapist, rendering this short form of therapy ineffective.

 With MET’s focus on goal making, the therapist is able to guide the client to work directly toward that specific set goal.
-This gives the client an opportunity to have and succeed at realistic short and long term goals and interests which are not related to or about furthering activating a continuation of their addiction.
+This gives the client an opportunity to succeed at realistic short and long term goals and interests which are not related to continuing their addiction.

 This modality allows the client to self-assess their situation, with assistance from the therapist, and weigh the pros and cons of their drug use.
 The client analyzes the positive aspects of their substance use (from their perspective) and the therapist in a non-judgmental and non-challenging manner encourages them to recognize how their substance use might have had less positive aspects on their life or situation.

 The guidance itself should be positive without pushing the client or alienating them.
 This also allows the client to move toward self-recognizing their own abilities.
 This can feed directly into the client adopting self-motivating statements, which is part of the modality.